Field Day -- June 2024

 On occasion, I was honored to operate from N6NB's monster station in Tehachapi, California.

-Today, I operate a Yaesu FTdx101D, an ACOM A600S amplifier, an ICOM IC-9700, and an ICOM IC-905 in a former electronic news gathering (ENG)/cellular on wheels (COW).
-This van has a 56 foot pneumatic mast, a five kilowatt generator under the hood, and five large batteries.
+Today, I operate a Yaesu FTdx101D, an ACOM A600S amplifier, an ICOM IC-9700, and an ICOM IC-905 in a van -- a former electronic news gathering (ENG)/cellular on wheels (COW).
+This van has a 56 foot pneumatic mast, a five kilowatt generator under the hood, and three large batteries.
 The N6MI van was profiled in CQ Amateur Radio magazine (February 2012).
 A photograph of the N6MI van was featured in an industrial brochure by Soitec.

-The following operators have received their training and are qualified to operate from the N6MI van: K6VCR, NB6E, N7DA, AF6O, W6PNG, KN6OGP, WB6HPW, KJ6SSY, KJ6SSU, N6VI, K1BTW, and Broden Weeks (license pending).
+The following operators have received their orientation and are qualified to operate from the N6MI van: K6VCR, NB6E, N7DA, AF6O, W6PNG, KN6OGP, WB6HPW, KJ6SSY, KJ6SSU, N6VI, KI6RXX, K1BTW, and Broden Weeks (license pending).

 I also enjoy contesting with AF6O from his high desert contest station in Piñon Hills, California.